ccsc-journal/ccsc-editor/docs/editors.md

 # Important Dates
 There are two important dates for journal publication:
-- __EDITOR_DUE__ is the deadline for a regional editor to send all publishable items to the journal editor.
-Please confirm this deadline date with the journal editor.
+- Please touch base with the national editor on when is the deadline for a regional editor to send all publishable items to the national editor.
-- __AUTHOR_DUE__ is the deadline for authors to send their finished manuscript and copyright release form to the regional editor.
+- All regional editors must work with their regions in setting the deadline for authors to send their finished manuscript and copyright release form to the regional editor.
 Usually, a regional editor set this date with input from the conference committee.
-It is recommended that you set this date at least __one week__ before __EDITOR_DUE__ so that you have time interact with the authors to address issues in final manuscript submissions.
+It is recommended that you set this date well in advance so that you have time interact with the authors to address issues in final manuscript submissions.

 # Work with Authors